KnightNight101/UoR_APP/Draft_2/ARCHITECTURE.md

 ### Project & Task Management

 - Projects and tasks are stored in the local database.
-- Users can create, edit, assign, and track projects and tasks via the PyQt interface.
+- Users can create, edit, assign, set deadlines, and delete projects and tasks via the PyQt interface.
+- Task deadlines are stored and updated in the database and UI.
-- All changes are logged.
+- All changes, including task edits and deletions, are logged.

 ### User & File Management